On the Ground

+"On the Ground" received generally favourable reviews from music critics, who complimented its lyrics and Rosé's vocals.
+Commercially, it became the first song by a solo K-pop artist to reach number one on both the Billboard Global 200 and Global Excl.
+US charts, and earned Rosé a Guinness World Record as the first artist to top the chart as a soloist and as part of a group.
+The song peaked at number four on the Gaon Digital Chart and number three on the Billboard K-pop Hot 100 in South Korea, and topped the charts in Malaysia and Singapore.
+It also became the highest-charting song at the time by a female K-pop soloist on the US Billboard Hot 100, the Canadian Hot 100, and the UK Singles Chart.
+In Australia, the song peaked at number 31 on the ARIA Singles Chart, becoming Rosé's first entry as a solo artist.

 An accompanying music video, directed by Han Sa-min, premiered the same day as the song's release.
-Upon release, the music video broke several YouTube records for a Korean solo artist, including for the most-watched premiere and the most views within 24 hours for a music video, accumulating 41.6 million views in that time.
-The song peaked at number four in South Korea and became the highest-charting song by a Korean female soloist on the US Billboard Hot 100, the Canadian Hot 100, the ARIA Singles Chart and the UK Singles Chart.
-The song also debuted at number one on both the Billboard Global 200 and Global Excl.
-U.S. charts, the first song by a Korean solo artist to do so.
-"On the Ground" received generally favorable reviews from music critics, who complimented its lyrics and Rosé's vocals.

-To promote "On the Ground", the singer appeared and performed on several South Korean music programs including M Countdown, Inkigayo, and Show!
+Upon release, the music video broke several YouTube records for a solo K-pop artist, including for the most-watched premiere and the most views within 24 hours for a music video, accumulating 41.6 million views in that time, for which she received another Guinness World Record.
+Rosé promoted "On the Ground" with performances on The Tonight Show Starring Jimmy Fallon and several South Korean music programs including M Countdown, Inkigayo, and Show!
 Music Core.
-On 24 March 2021, Rosé received her first ever music show win for the song on Show Champion.
-Since then she has achieved five more music show wins for the track on M Countdown, Music Bank, Show!
-Music Core, and Inkigayo.
+The song received several accolades, including Best Dance Performance at the 2021 Mnet Asian Music Awards.

 Background and release

 On 30 December 2020, in an interview with South Korean media outlet Osen, Rosé revealed that filming for her debut music video would begin in mid-January 2021.
 On 25 January 2021, a 33-second teaser titled "Coming Soon" was uploaded to Blackpink's official YouTube channel and featured Rosé singing an snippet of an unknown track.
 Rosé's label YG Entertainment disclosed that she had "completed all filming for her solo album title track's music video in mid-January", and the release will be "surely different from Blackpink's usual musical style".
-On 2 March 2021, it was announced that Rosé would debut her solo project on 12 March, making her the first Blackpink member to release solo material since Jennie's "Solo" in November 2018.
+On 2 March, it was announced that Rosé would debut her solo project on 12 March, making her the first Blackpink member to release solo material since Jennie's "Solo" in November 2018.
 The next day, new teaser poster unveiled the name of the lead single, "On the Ground", for the first time.
 The first music video teaser for "On the Ground" was released on 7 March.
-On 8 March, YG revealed the album track listing, which confirmed first-time songwriting contributions from Rosé on the title track.
+On 8 March 2021, YG revealed the album track listing, which confirmed first-time songwriting contributions from Rosé on the title track.
 On 9 March, the second music video teaser for the title track was published.
 "On the Ground" was released for digital download and streaming as the lead single from R on 12 March 2021, by YG Entertainment.